cavidparker/Generative-adversarial-network-GAN-/README.md

                -  nz = is the length of the z input vector
                - ngf = ngf is relates to the size of the feature maps that are propagated through the generator
                - nc = nc is the number of channels in the output image

+## Discriminator:
+Discriminator takes a 3x64x64 input image, processes it through a series of Conv2d, BatchNorm2d, and LeakyReLU layers, and outputs the final probability through a Sigmoid activation function.
+This architecture can be extended with more layers if necessary for the problem, but there is significance to the use of the strided convolution, BatchNorm, and LeakyReLUs.
+The DCGAN paper mentions it is a good practice to use strided convolution rather than pooling to downsample because it lets the network learn its own pooling function.